aaron-junot/mentorship/GUIDEBOOK.md

 ### First Meeting Checklist

 After setting up the first meeting with your new mentee, the below checklist can be used as a guide for structuring the conversation.
 You should try to ask the mentee each of the questions, but not necessarily in this order (e.g. try to not make the conversation a job interview but a conversation!).
-Mentors should take notes and upload this page to the mentors folder on Google Drive.
+Mentors should take notes and upload this page to their mentor entry on Airtable.

 ##### General Information